 In terms of transit, the San Juan Transportation Management Area (TMA) is the Region with the most varied transit services provision in Puerto Rico.
-It includes the only rail system on the Island (TU), as well as the AMA bus routes, Público service, Municipal services, and a route of Ferry service from the MTA from Cataño to San Juan.
+It includes the only rail system on the Island: Tren Urbano (TU), as well as the Metropolitan Bus Authority (AMA, for its name in Spanish) bus routes, Público service, Municipal services, and a route of Ferry service from the Maritime Transportation Authotity (MTA) from Cataño to San Juan.